LukasFuchs/GeoModBox.jl/docs/src/man/DiffTwoD.md

 -Q_{i,j} = r_{ii},
 \end{gather*}\end{equation}$

-where $ii$ is the equation number and $iC$ the central reference point of the numerical stencil on the corresponding field (see Figure 1).
+where $ii$ is the equation number and $iC$ the central reference point of the numerical stencil of the corresponding field (see Figure 1).
 By applying Fourier's law the equation results in:

 $\begin{equation}\begin{gather*}
 & \rho_{iC} c_{p,iC}\left(